makeabilitylab/physcomp/electronics/electricity-basics.md

 **Figure.** *Current* is the flow of charged particles—in this case, electrons—through a conductor.
 In the animation above, we are illustrating "electron flow" as a dotted green line, which flows from the negative terminal of the 9V battery, through an LED and resistor, and then back to the 9V battery to its positive terminal.
 Note that this is actually opposite from *conventional current* flow, but we'll get to that below.
 Animation from [The Engineering Mindset](https://youtu.be/kcL2_D33k3o).
 {: .fs-1 }

 *Current* is the flow of charged particles through a conductor.
-In digital circuits, these charged particles are *electrons* moving from the negative terminal to the positive (called *electron flow* as shown in the figure above).
+In digital circuits, these charged particles are *electrons* (negatively charged particles) propelled by an electromotive force (voltage) to move from "high pressure" to "low pressure" in a circuit.

 Electric current is similar to water current moving through a pipe.
 To measure the flow of water, we could count the number of water molecules flowing past a given cross-section of pipe in time $$t$$.
 Similarly, we can measure electric current by "counting" the number of charges flowing through a wire.
-Indeed, electric current $$I$$ is defined as the amount of charge $$Q$$ moving through a cross-section of wire in time $$t$$:
+Indeed, electric current $$I$$ is defined as the amount of charge $$Q$$ moving through a point in time $$t$$:

 $$I = \frac{\Delta{Q}}{\Delta{t}}$$

 A [couloumb (C)](https://en.wikipedia.org/wiki/Coulomb) is the SI unit for *electric charge* and is approximately $$6.24 × 10^{18}$$ electrons.
-Rather than constantly describe current as the number of coloumbs/second (or electrons/second) flowing through a wire—*i.e.,* "hey there, that wire is carrying $$1.872 × 10^{19}$$ electrons per second"—we, instead, use the SI unit of electric current called *amperes* or *amps* (A), which the flow of electric charge in coloumbs per second $$C/s$$.
+Rather than constantly describe current as the number of coloumbs/second (or electrons/second) flowing through a wire—*i.e.,* "hey there, that wire is carrying $$1.872 × 10^{19}$$ electrons per second"—we, instead, use the SI unit of electric current called *amperes* or *amps* (A), which is the flow of electric charge in coloumbs per second $$C/s$$.

 $$1 A = 1 C / s$$